open-mmlab/mmocr/docs/en/get_started/quick_run.md

 In addition to using our well-provided pre-trained models, you can also train models on your own datasets.
 In the next section, we will take you through the basic functions of MMOCR by training DBNet on the mini [ICDAR 2015](https://rrc.cvc.uab.es/?ch=4&com=downloads) dataset as an example.

-The next sections assume that you are using the editorial approach to install the MMOCR codebase.
+The next sections assume that you are using the [editorial approach to install](install.md) the MMOCR codebase.

 ## Prepare a Dataset

-Since the variety of OCR dataset formats are not conducive to either switching or joint training of multiple datasets, MMOCR proposes a uniform data format, and provides conversion scripts and tutorials for all commonly used OCR datasets (see the **Datasets** section).
+Since the variety of OCR dataset formats are not conducive to either switching or joint training of multiple datasets, MMOCR proposes a uniform [data format](../user_guides/dataset_prepare.md), and provides conversion scripts and [tutorials](../user_guides/dataset_prepare.md) for all commonly used OCR datasets.
 Usually, to use those datasets in MMOCR, you just need to follow the steps to get them ready for use.

 ```{note}
 But here, efficiency means everything.